-In the coming months Scholastica is rolling out website templates designed specifically for academic journals that are desktop and mobile-friendly.
-You can choose the images, colors, and branding for your website, and even a custom domain.
-We’re now accepting journal website beta users - read on for full details!
+Scholastica’s open access publishing platform features a website template designed specifically for academic journals that is desktop and mobile-friendly.
+You choose the images, colors, layout, and branding for your website, and even a custom domain.
+You can sign up for a demo here - read on for full details!

 What options do scholarly journals currently have for great website hosting and design?
 The way we see it, not too many.
 Journals can either:

-- Have an external team build a website - this can be expensive and down the road lead to journals settling for outdated functionality and design (we’ve all seen this!)
+- Find an external developer to build a website — this can be expensive and lead to journals settling for outdated functionality and design down the road (we’ve all seen this!)

 - Use a mainstream website builder like WordPress — this can be a more affordable option, but still requires quite a bit of technical setup and doesn’t offer many journal-specific templates

 - Enlist a tech savvy volunteer to build a website — this often leads to the site not being maintained properly once the volunteer moves on